open-mmlab/mmengine/docs/en/tutorials/dataset.md

 If you are interested in the details of the building procedure, you may refer to [build_dataloader](mmengine.runner.Runner.build_dataloader)
 ```

 You may find example 1 differs from that in [getting started in 15 minutes](../get_started/15_minutes.md) in some arguments.
-Indeed, due to some obscure conventions in MMEngine, you can't seamlessly switch it to a dict by simply replace `DataLoader` with `dict`.
+Indeed, due to some obscure conventions in MMEngine, you can't seamlessly switch it to a dict by simply replacing `DataLoader` with `dict`.
 We will discuss the differences between our convention and PyTorch's in the following sections, in case you run into trouble when using config files.

 ### sampler and shuffle

 One obvious difference is that we add a `sampler` argument to the dict.
-This is because we **require `sampler` be explicitly specified** when using dict as dataloader.
+This is because we **require `sampler` to be explicitly specified** when using dict as dataloader.
 Meanwhile, `shuflle` is also removed from `DataLoader` arguments, because it conflicts with `sampler` in PyTorch, as referred to [PyTorch DataLoader API docs](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).

 ```{note}
 In fact, `shuffle` is just a notation for convenience in PyTorch implementation.
 If `shuffle` is set to `True`, the dataloader will automatically switch to `RandomSampler`